We all want our children to be safe, but did you know that their safety in cars is a legal requirement?

-We all want our children to be safe, but did you know that their safety in cars is a legal requirement?
 The law states that children travelling in cars must use a child car seat until they’re 135 cm tall or 12 years old, whichever comes first.
 Then they must use a normal adult seat belt.

-It’s always the driver’s legal responsibility to make sure child passengers under 14 are travelling within the law, even if the driver isn’t the parent.
+It’s the driver’s legal responsibility to make sure child passengers under 14 are travelling within the law, even if the driver isn’t the parent.

 Buying a child car seat